top of page

 1. Start with Your Why

-Your ‘About Us’ page should immediately answer one key question: Why does your charity exist?
+Your ‘About Us’ page for your charity should immediately answer one key question: Why does your charity exist?
 Begin with a strong, compelling statement about your mission and the problem you’re working to solve.

 Avoid jargon and overly complex explanations.
 Write as if you’re talking to a friend over coffee, and don’t be afraid to let your passion shine through.